MzwaCodes/MzwaCodes/README.md

 📂 Projects
 - ✅ Employee Task Management System– PHP & MySQL based task tracking app with login features
-- ✅ **Website of Handymen Guide** – Full-stack website using HTML, CSS, JavaScript, PHP, and MySQL for a handyman service business.
+- ✅ Website of Handymen– Full-stack website using HTML, CSS, JavaScript, PHP, and MySQL for a handyman service business.
 Includes homepage, services listing, contact page with map integration, and a booking form that stores appointments in a database.
 - 🌱 Portfolio Website (Coming Soon)** – Built with HTML, CSS, JavaScript
 - 🔧 More React and front-end projects loading soon!

 💬 About Me
 I’m focused on building intuitive digital solutions that solve real-world problems.
-Currently learning **React** and growing my portfolio to apply for front-end, innovation, and customer experience roles.
+Currently learning React and growing my portfolio to apply for front-end, innovation, and customer experience roles.

 📫 Reach me at: mzwandilenhlapo6@gmail.com
 🔗 LinkedIn